 Most Japanese beetle traps are ineffective, usually only serving to attract additional beetles to your lawn & garden.
 However, a can of fruit cocktail can help quickly remove active beetles from your yard.
 First, ferment the cocktail by leaving it in the sun for a few days—this will make it more attractive to beetles.
 Next, place the can on top of a brick or bricks stacked inside a pail filled with water (it’s advisable to keep this trap far removed from the plants you’re trying to protect).
 The cocktail will attract the beetles, the water will drown them.
 It’s that simple.

-Mix 4 tablespoons of dish soap with water inside a spray bottle.
+Mix 4 tablespoons of dish soap with a quart of water inside a spray bottle.
 This simple solution makes for a great, all natural Japanese Beetle pesticide.
 Spray on any beetles you see on or around your lawn & garden.